Steve Allen: Scientific skepticism

-While Presley was an exceedingly controversial act at the time, "Allen found a way ... to satisfy the Puritans.
-He assured viewers that he would not allow Presley 'to do anything that will offend anyone.'
-NBC announced that a 'revamped, purified and somewhat abridged Presley' had agreed to sing while standing reasonably still, dressed in black tie."
-Allen had Elvis wear a top hat and tuxedo with tails while singing "Hound Dog" to an actual hound, who was similarly attired.

-Allen also appeared on the shows of other entertainers, even the mildly rock and roll program The Pat Boone Chevy Showroom on ABC.

-Later years' activities
+Activities in later years

 In the late 1970s and early 1980s, Allen recorded a solo piano album for the Pianocorder Contemporary Artists Series, joining such other pop pianists of the day as Liberace, Floyd Cramer, Teddy Wilson, Roger Williams, and Johnny Guarnieri.
 His solo album was popular.

 In 1986, Allen was inducted into the Television Hall of Fame.

 Allen was on the advisory board of the Los Angeles Student Film Institute.

 Allen appeared in a public service announcement advocating for New Eyes for the Needy in the 1990s.